 The Rockefeller Brothers Fund is committed to attracting and maintaining a high-quality workforce to support our mission to advance social change that contributes to a more just, sustainable, and peaceful world.
 We are an equal opportunity employer and invite applications from candidates regardless of race, gender, sexual orientation, age, disability, or religion.
 The Fund offers a salary commensurate with qualifications and experience, a generous benefits package, and a pleasant work environment.

-Reporting to the curator, the curatorial assistant provides support in the general stewardship of the collections at Kykuit, the historic Rockefeller family home in Tarrytown, New York.
-Under the direction of the curator, s/he monitors the care and maintenance of the fine and decorative arts within Kykuit, its gardens, the Coach Barn and assembled buildings.
-The curatorial assistant assists in monitoring and facilitating maintenance, conservation and restoration projects.
-S/he coordinates and oversees photo shoots, and gives special tours.
-This is a part-time position with a weekly schedule of 18 hours.
-The position is based in Tarrytown, New York.
+The Collections Assistant provides support in the general stewardship of the collections at Kykuit, the historic Rockefeller family home in Tarrytown, New York.
+Under the direction of the Collections Manager, s/he monitors the care and maintenance of the fine and decorative arts within Kykuit, its gardens, the Coach Barn, the Playhouse, and assembled buildings.